Traneptora/grimoire/_posts/2015-07-30-mordenkainens-private-sanctum.markdown

 When you cast the spell, you decide what sort of security the spell provides, choosing any or all of the following properties:

-* Sound can't pass through the barrier at the edge of the warded area.
+* Sound can’t pass through the barrier at the edge of the warded area.
 * The barrier of the warded area appears dark and foggy, preventing vision (including darkvision) through it.
-* Sensors created by divination spells can't appear inside the protected area or pass through the barrier at its perimeter.
+* Sensors created by divination spells can’t appear inside the protected area or pass through the barrier at its perimeter.
-* Creatures in the area can't be targeted by divination spells.
+* Creatures in the area can’t be targeted by divination spells.
 * Nothing can teleport into or out of the warded area.
 * Planar travel is blocked within the warded area.